Deploying Microsoft Teams but have Webex Users?

 - Feedback and Support

-Further to this, Microsoft have published a series of videos to aid your Microsoft Teams deployment.
+Further to this, Microsoft has published a series of videos to aid your Teams deployment.

 Microsoft Teams pilot

 Before you undertake your Teams deployment, it’s crucial to conduct a pilot.
 It’s important to note the terminology here.

 This is not a proof of concept.
 Businesses often get bogged down with a proof of concept – the concept has been proven, Microsoft Teams is a stable platform transforming business all over the world.
 145 million daily active users, remember?

 What you are doing here is running a pilot to suit your needs.

 Your pilot needs to be tailored to your business’s unique needs and bespoke requirements.

 A select pilot committee is crucial.
 You need your most vocal users and key stakeholders on-side from day one.